The history of the Amsterdam Pipe Museum

 Little was known about clay pipes in the 1970s.
 The last Dutch book on the history of the pipe was dated 1942, after which only a few general works on tobacco were published.
 To be honest, our country was no exception, the tobacco pipe had never been the subject of serious study.
 The first phase of the museum is therefore characterized by an inventory of material and knowledge.
 A unique initiative, as no museum or archaeological service paid attention to this subject.
 In addition to acquiring objects, a library was created with books and all conceivable documentation on the subject.

-An important stimulus for the research was the own collection, which in fact was the survey of Dutch clay pipes, according to marks, shapes and decorations.
+An important stimulus for the research was our own collection, which formed a survey of Dutch clay pipes, according to marks, shapes and decorations.
 The pipe marks seem to be the key to finding out the maker, but the archives never mention what exactly a pipe maker produced; only his profession is written down.
 The puzzle to combine marks and makers with substantiated evidence started in this period and would not end until decades later.
 Dozens of diggers, young and old, contributed to this inventory by showing or donating their finds to the museum.
 Over the years, the full history of the clay pipe became clear.

 The publication of the quarterly magazine Pijpelijntjes, the first specialized periodical about clay pipes in the world, also started in 1975 at the opening of the Pijpenkamer.
 This quickly grew from a simple newsletter to a magazine with more serious studies on the clay tobacco pipe.
 Ten volumes were published over ten years with a wide range of articles.
 The index with thousands of keywords is illustrative for the depth of information, especially considering the period of publication.
 The magazine has encouraged many collectors to give more background to their hobby.